A few days ago, I wrote a blog entry on How to get $11 flights to Hawaii.

 To take advantage of credit card deals that will give you lots of bonus point for travels and trips, the and the Chase Sapphire Preferred and Chase Sapphire Reserve – a perfect starter card that could easily get you 2 FREE roundtrip tickets from anywhere in the US to NYC or Hawaii, or just about anywhere.
 It’s also good for flights anywhere in the world.

 Both cards will allow you to earn 50,000 bonus points, the difference lies on the benefits of the cards and the annual fee.
 For details on the difference, click here…..

-If you have a small business, you can also get 80,000 Ultimate Rewards points by applying for a Chase Ink card...I love this card!
+If you have a small business, you can also get Chase Ink Business Preferred(click here) and get 80,000 Ultimate Rewards points by applying for a Chase Ink card...I love this card!
 You can pay your cell phone bills with this card and get 3x per dollar.

-With American Express Platinum, you earn 60,000 Membership Rewards good for air, hotel transfers, $100 Global Entry application credit, $200 Airline travel credit, $200 Uber credit, Priority Pass lounge access, and so much more!
+With American Express Platinum (personal) and American Express Business Platinum you earn Membership Rewards good for air, hotel transfers, $100 Global Entry application credit, $200 Airline travel credit, $200 Uber credit, Priority Pass lounge access, and so much more!
 This one is another favorite!!!